KilledByAPixel/OS13k/README.md

 - {name:'Free Cell', icon:'♠️', src:'games/freeCell.html', width:800, height:1e3, allowMultiple:1}
 - {src:'help.html'}

-For faster iteration, the first icon in desktopLayout opens on start
+The first icon in desktopLayout opens on start

 ### Programming
 - All programs must run in strict mode, though for the 13k build we will disable strict